Published online: May 2023

 6.3.1 SuDS can be used on all types of geology, but equally the type of geology can influence SuDS design.

 6.3.2 The area of Belfast City Centre and the Harbour lands is underlain by reclaimed land known locally as ‘Belfast Sleech’.
 The majority of west Belfast is underlain by Boulder Clay.
-The presence of clay and sleech with low permeability will limit potential for infiltration with runoff required being stored and slowly released to a watercourse or sewer.
+The presence of clay and sleech with low permeability will limit potential for infiltration, with runoff required to be stored and slowly released to a watercourse or sewer.

 6.3.3 To the south and east Belfast, Sand, Gravel and Alluvium deposits are present.
 These deposits may have the potential for infiltration where runoff can be released into the ground.

 6.4.1 Belfast’s network of combined sewers is reaching capacity, meaning that in heavy rainfall events there is a risk that surface water cannot enter the sewer, the sewers overflow and foul water is released into the rivers.
 When parts of the city are redeveloped and SuDS are incorporated, rainfall can be held and released slowly using SuDS.
 This will help reduce the rate at which water flows into the sewer network, freeing up space in the sewer and reducing the amount of water that needs to be treated in the waste water treatment plant.
 This additional space in the sewer can potentially be used to support the development of new homes.

 6.5.1 Belfast is a city with a rich industrial past dating back to the industrial revolution.
 This has resulted in heavy engineering and manufacturing industries dominating the local economy both historically, and in recent times.

 6.5.2 Much of the city centre and surrounding developed area may be considered brownfield land and new development sites may have, or be adjacent to, potentially contaminative former land uses.